robcarver17/pysystemtrade/docs/production.md

 ```
 # pass commit quote as an argument
 # For example:
-# . commit 'this is a commit description string'
+# . commit "this is a commit description string"
 #
 # copy the contents of the private directory to another, git controlled, directory
 #